eduardohki/runlevel0.me/content/_index.md

 in Monitoring, Log Management and then DevOps and Cloud over the years, I finally -- and perhaps naturally -- found myself on the Software side of things.

-I'm always continuously learning, and I find great joy when I'm able to elevate others with my knowledge and experience, be it by helping teams and businesses with my technical skills or by simply engaging with the community and paying it forward in the form of free mentoring.
+I'm always continuously learning, and I find great joy when I'm able to use my knowledge and experience to elevate others, be it by helping teams and businesses with my technical skills or by simply engaging with the community and paying it forward in the form of free mentoring.

 I'm not afraid of working with uncertainty and the unknown -- e.g. to tap into various technology stacks or problem areas -- and looking back, it was in these situations that I grew the most professionally.
-I tend to approach problems holistically and considering not only the technological aspects but also the human, organizational, and social aspects of every project.
+I tend to approach problems holistically, considering not only the technological aspects but also the human, organizational and social facets of each solution.

-In recent times I found myself in love with the [Rust](https://www.rust-lang.org/) and [Elixir](https://elixir-lang.org/) programming languages, and developed a taste for the functional programming paradigm.
+In recent times I found myself in love with the [Rust](https://www.rust-lang.org/) and [Elixir](https://elixir-lang.org/) programming languages, and developed a taste for functional programming.
 I also employ [TypeScript](https://www.typescriptlang.org/) extensively in the context of AWS and Serverless.

 Profiles: [LinkedIn](https://www.linkedin.com/in/eduardohki/), [GitHub](https://github.com/eduardohki/)